 “Just some bruises, broken noses and busted lips on a bunch of sailors,” Lazlo explained with a sly grin.
 “There’s a ship in port from one of the nations from the Crescent Island’s, Gallick, to be exact and this particular ship of Gallicians are looking particularly surly today.
 Donnis and Etcher were just going to instigate a little scuffle between them and the crew of a merchant ship from Weicaster Bay docked nearby.
 Both crews are drinking heartily as we speak, so it wouldn’t take much to set the Gallicians on them, but it would require quite the compliment of guards to get in between the brawl.”

-“Your damn distractions are always more trouble than they’re worth,” Orangecloak said with a shake of her head, though she didn’t dismiss it outright.
+“Your damn distractions are always more trouble than they’re worth,” Orangecloak said with a shake of her head, though she did not dismiss it outright.
 “Keep Donnis and Etcher there, but don’t do anything unless we absolutely have to.
 It might be that our usual tactics will suffice to draw the guards out of the marketplace.”
 She passed a hand through her red locks and sighed loudly.
 “At any rate, go on with your report.”

 She narrowed her gaze on him.
 “How did you come into this information?”